zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 xp: 100
 ```

-Finally we have a resampled series of the heart rate and we have the respiration.
-Both signals come from different devices which are not perfect synchronized.
-Now we have to find out the time difference between both time series.
-We can do this by cross-correlation (basicly the same as an auto-correlation)!
-The signal has still **sampling rate of 32 Hz**
+Finally we have a resampled series of the heart rate and we have the respiration, both at 32 Hz sampling rate.
+Physiologically, the respiration is modulating the heart rate via the so-called **respiratory sinus arrhythmia**.
+We want to answer two questions:

+(a) How strong is the respiratory sinus arrhythmia is this subject?
+While the strength depends on the respiratory frequency, it can also be considered as a marker of cardiovascular health.

+(b) Is there a characteristic time delay associated with the respiratory sinus arrhythmia?
+I.e., do the peaks in heart rate coincide with the peaks in the respiration signal or are they typically shifted by a small amount of time, either backwards or forwards in time?

 `@instructions`
 We have already created a correlation function ```correlation(series1,series2,tau)```.
 The heart rate is sill stored in ```hf``` and the respiration signal in ```resp```.